hoedt/iclr-blog-track.github.io/_posts/2021-01-07-unnormalized-resnets.md

 Also in the forward pass, skip connections have benefits: e.g., [Srivastava et al. (2015)](#srivastava15highway) argue that information can flow through the network without being altered.
 [He et al., (2016a)](#he16resnet), on the other hand, claim that learning should be easier if the linear term of the transformation can be ignored.

+The general formulation of skip connection that we provided earlier, captures the idea of skip connections very well.
+As you might have expected, however, there are plenty of variations on the exact formulation.
+E.g., in DenseNet ([G. Huang et al., 2017](#huang17densenet)), the skip connection is concatenated with the output of the non-linear transformation $f$ instead of aggregated by means of a sum.
+This retains more of the information for subsequent layers.
+Other variants of skip-connections make use of masks to select which information is passed on.
+Highway networks ([Srivasta et al., 2015](#srivasta15highway)) make use of a gating mechanism similar to that in Long Short-Term Memory (LSTM) ([Hochreiter et al., 1997](#hochreiter97lstm)).
+These gates enable the network to learn how information from the skip connection is to be combined with the outputs of the non-linear transformation.
+Similarly, in transformers ([Vaswani et al., 2017](#vaswani17attention)), the non-linear transformation is discarded alltogether.
+Instead, a non-linear attention mask is computed to choose which skip-connections are to be used to produce activations.

 ### Skip Statistics